gsidhu/buzee-tauri/logbook.md

 - Send data from backend to frontend ([see this](https://github.com/tauri-apps/tauri/discussions/7558))
 - Fix unnecessary file indexing.
 Ignore "Alias" and shortcut files.
 - Add graceful error handling instead of panic.
+- Disable right-click context menu in the webview.